-On January 24, 2013 the Department of Defense (DOD) announced its plan to completely eliminate the ground combat exclusion policy and begin the process of opening 238,000 direct ground combat positions to women.
-In doing so the U.S. joins a small but growing list of countries that have fully integrated military armed services.
+On January 24, 2013, the Department of Defense (DOD) announced its plan to completely eliminate the ground combat exclusion policy and begin the process of opening 238,000 direct ground combat positions to women.
+In doing so, the U.S. joins a small but growing list of countries that have fully integrated their military armed services.

 To support the successful integration of women into the newly opened combat positions Women in International Security (WIIS) established the Combat Integration Initiative (CII).

-The WIIS Combat Integration Initiative will monitor the implementation process focusing on five activities deemed necessary for effective implementation.
-These five areas include 1) Transparency of the implementation process; 2) Communication of policy changes; 3) Establishing gender neutral occupational standards; 4) Providing training to leaders addressing military culture; and 5) Mentoring/Gender Advising.
+The WIIS Combat Integration Initiative monitors the implementation process, focusing on five activities deemed necessary for effective implementation.
+These five areas are

 As a monitor of these activities within the U.S. military branches, the CII:

-- provides independent, expert advice and support to policymakers, including the Department of Defense, the U.S. Congress, and other interested parties, on full integration of women in the military.
+- Provides independent, expert advice and support to policymakers, including the Department of Defense, the U.S. Congress, and other interested parties, on the full integration of women in the military.

 For more information on CII's activities visit the below links: